dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T913: Challenges to integration can be overcome with support.
+### T913: Challenges can be overcome with proper support.

 |Support|
 |---|